Business.gov.nl

 Exemption for biological pesticides

-Do you use biological pesticides such as predator mites or parasitic wasps?
+Biological pesticides are natural enemies of diseases, pests, and weeds.
+For example, predatory mites, parasitic wasps, or other predators and parasites.
+Sometimes biological control can be harmful to plants and animals.
 You need an exemption for species that are not mentioned in annexes 8 and 9 of the Nature Protection Act (Regeling natuurbescherming, in Dutch).
 You can request an exemption for biological pesticides through RVO (in Dutch).

 Proof of professional competence

-You need to take an exam with the Foundation Examination and Certification Institute Pest Prevention (Stichting Examen- en Certificeringsinstituut Plaagdierbeheersing EVM, in Dutch) or the Certification Institute Pest Control, Environment and Public Health (Certificeringsinstituut Plaagdierbeheersing, Milieu en Volksgezondheid CPMV, in Dutch).
+You can apply for a certificate of competence to the Register for Pest Control, Environment and Safety (Register Plaagdierbescherming Milieu en Veiligheid RPMV, in Dutch) or the Certification Institute Pest Control, Environment and Public Health (Certificeringsinstituut Plaagdierbeheersing, Milieu en Volksgezondheid CPMV, in Dutch).

 Crop protection monitor

-You must have a crop protection monitoring system.
+You must have a crop protection monitoring system (in Dutch).
 You must keep track of all measures taken each growing season.
 You record for instance the use of biological agents or mechanical weed control.
 You also record data such as crop rotation, choice of crops and basic planting material, emission reduction measures, and your choice and use of crop protection agents.

 Spraying equipment inspection